-Applicants whose degrees were earned outside the United States are required to have a minimum score of 213 on the computerized TOEFL exam or 550 on the paper TOEFL exam in addition to the above requirements.
+Applicants whose degrees were earned outside the United States are required to have their transcripts evaluated by a credential evaluation firm.
+Refer to the international graduate application form for additional information.
+International students must also have a minimum score of 213 on the computerized TOEFL exam or 550 on the paper TOEFL exam in addition to the above requirements.